Looking for the most affordable private jets in 2026? In this guide, we highlight the cheapest private jets available in every category.

 Plus, many come freshly refurbished with upgraded avionics, Wi-Fi, and interiors that rival brand-new planes - at a fraction of the price.

-Let’s dive into the most affordable private jets you can actually own today ↓
+Let’s dive into the most affordable private jets you can actually own or charter today:

 Turbo Props